mini-maxit/backend/docs/swagger.md

 ### <span id="get-submission"></span> Get all submissions for the current user (*GetSubmission*)

 ```
-GET /api/v1/submission
+GET /api/v1./submission
 ```

-Depending on the user role, this endpoint will return all submissions for the current user if user is student, all submissions to owned tasks if user is teacher, and all submissions in database if user is admin
+Depending on the user role, this endpoint will return all submissions for the current user.

 #### Produces
   * application/json